notreallyimran/Glaucoma-Detection-App/README.md

 # Glaucoma Detection App using ResNet-50 Neural Network and Grad-CAM XAI
 # Project Overview
 This Matlab-powered application classifies DFIs into glaucoma positive (GON+).
-This model mitigates Clever Hans effect by applying cropping pipelining which enable the model to focus on optic cup instead of random spots on DFIs.
+In addition, this model mitigates Clever Hans effect by applying cropping pipelining which enable the model to focus on optic cup instead of random spots on DFIs.

 Our ResNet-50 Neural Network is trained with DFIs from Hillel Yaffe Glaucoma Dataset - https://physionet.org/content/hillel-yaffe-glaucoma-dataset/1.0.0/